Krjit/Project_Eval/Generic_AI_MT_Eval/README.md

-# MT Evaluation using Generic AI
+# MT Evaluation using Generic AI and Rule Based Methods